Communist Party of Turkey (modern): 2019 local elections

-In the municipal election of 31 March 2019, TKP's candidate Fatih Mehmet Maçoğlu won in the mainly Zaza Kurdish Dersim Province, with 32% of the votes cast.
+In the municipal election of 31 March 2019, TKP's candidate Fatih Mehmet Maçoğlu won in the mainly Zaza Kurdish Tunceli Province, with 32% of the votes cast.
 The Kurdish opposition party, the People's Democratic Party, came second with 28%, followed by the social democratic and Kemalist Republican People's Party at 20%.

+2023 general elections

+In the general election of 2023, TKP ran independently, within the alliance of the Union of Socialist Forces.

+2024 local elections

+In the local election of 2024, TKP ran candidates in many precincts, most notably Fatih Mehmet Maçoğlu in the precinct of Kadıköy, Istanbul, who had been the mayor of Tunceli prior.

 Organisational structure

-The structure of the party is consistent with the orthodox Marxist-Leninist Communist Party.
+The structure of the party is based on democratic centralism, as are conventional Marxist–Leninist Communist Parties.
 The basic unit is called cell, and the party has various cells in workshops, plants, neighbourhoods.
 These cells form the basis of district committees and eventually city committees.
 The deciding organ of the party is Party conference where delegates from every organisation determine the Central Committee which has the authority between congresses.
 The Central Committee determines within itself a General Secretary whose responsibilities are; making sure that the Central Committee works are coordinated, the political and organisational activities of the party are guided closely and representing the party in national and international platforms.

 Relations with other parties and internationalism

 The party sees AKP, CHP, MHP and HDP as bourgeois parties and classifies them as opposing class parties.
 The party has warm relations with the Federation of Socialist Assemblies (Sosyalist Meclisler Federasyonu), and the two organisations formed an electoral alliance in several provinces in the 2019 Turkish local elections, which emerged victorious in the provincial centre of Tunceli.

-In August 2022 it was announced in a press conference in Ankara, that the party along with the Left Party, the Communist Movement of Turkey and the Revolution Movement would form a coalition for the 2023 national election, called the Union of Socialist Forces.
+In August 2022, it was announced in a press conference in Ankara, that the party along with the Left Party, the Communist Movement of Turkey and the Movement of Revolution (tr) would form a coalition for the 2023 national election, called the Union of Socialist Forces.